batamladen/bata-mladen.gitbook.io/README.md

 ## Notes

-This space is created to be a second brain:brain: for the things I am learning, so I can come back here and remind myself about a certain topic if I need to.
+This space is created to be a second brain :brain: for the things I am learning, so I can come back here and remind myself about a certain topic if I need to.

 The whole point of this notes is to keep things simple and understandable for me and hopefully for someone else as well.